seanox/aspect-js/manual/en/introduction.md

 The expression language can be used from the HTML element `BODY` on in the complete markup as free text, as well as in all attributes.
 Exceptions are the HTML elements `STYLE` and `SCRIPT` whose content is not supported by the expression Language.
-When used as free text, pure text (plain text) is always generated as output.
-The addition of markup, especially HTML code, is not possible and is only supported with the attributes `output` and `import`.
+When used as free text, plain text is generated as output.
+Adding markup, especially HTML code, is not possible this way and is only supported with the attributes `output` and `import`.

 ```html
 <body lang="{{DataSource.locale}}">